-13.0 Controlled Substances
+14. Controlled Substances

-- 13.1 School officials shall notify the SRO in all cases involving the possession, sale, distribution, or use of controlled substances on school grounds of at school sponsored activities. - 13.2 Any controlled substances or suspected controlled substances confiscated by school officials shall be turned over to the SRO for proper identification and eventual destruction. - 13.3 If there is probable cause to believe that a student or any other person has sold or is selling controlled substances at or near a school, the SRO shall be notified and the SRO shall take action as allowed by Florida Statute.
+- 14.1.
+School officials shall notify the SRO in all cases involving the possession, sale, distribution, or use of controlled substances on school grounds or at school-sponsored activities. - 14.2.
+Any controlled substances or suspected controlled substances confiscated by school officials shall be turned over to the SRO for proper identification and eventual destruction. - 14.3.
+If there is probable cause to believe that a student or any other person has sold or is selling controlled substances at or near a school, the SRO shall be notified, and the SRO shall take action as allowed by Florida law.
 Such action may include arrest, filing a juvenile petition, or seeking a criminal warrant.
 The decision on the appropriate shall be the discretion of the SRO.

-14.0 Weapons
+15. Weapons

-- 14.1 In the event that any weapon as described in FSS 790.001 is located or suspected to be in the possession of anyone on school grounds, the SRO shall be notified immediately. - 14.2 If there is probable cause to believe that a student, faculty, staff, or school visitor is in possession of a weapon on or adjacent to school grounds the
+- 15.1.
+In the event that any weapon as described in F.S. §790.001 is located or suspected to be in the possession of anyone on school grounds, the SRO shall be notified immediately. - 15.2.
+If there is probable cause to believe that a student, faculty, staff, or school visitor is in possession of a weapon on or adjacent to school grounds the SRO shall take action as set forth by Florida law, Sheriff's Office policy and School Board policy.

-SRO shall take action as set forth by Florida law, Santa Rosa County Sheriff's Office policy and Santa Rosa County School Board policy.
+16. Riots and Civil Disorders

-15.0 Riots and Civil Disorders
+- 16.1.
+In the event a riot or civil disorder occurs on school grounds, the principal and the SRO shall discuss and agree upon an appropriate response to the situation. - 16.2.
+If, in the opinion of the principal and SRO, additional law enforcement personnel are needed to restore and/or maintain order, the SRO will contact the appropriate law enforcement agency and request the necessary assistance.
+The principal or his designee also shall notify the superintendent, Director of Safety, and the appropriate grade level director. - 16.3.
+To the extent possible, all communications should be made by telephone.

-- 15.1 In the event a riot or civil disorder occurs on school grounds, the principal and the SRO shall discuss and agree upon an appropriate response to the situation. - 15.2 If, in the opinion of the principal and SRO, additional law enforcement personnel are needed to restore and/or maintain order, the SRO will contact the appropriate law enforcement agency and request the necessary assistance.
-The principal or his designee also shall notify the superintendent and the appropriate grade level director. - 15.3 To the extent possible, all communications should be made by telephone to avoid alarming the public and news media. - 15.4 The principal or his designee shall be prepared to respond to questions from the news media, parents and other members of the public as soon as order is restored. - 15.5 If deemed necessary by school and law enforcement officials, the media and the public may be restricted to an area off campus away from the disturbance until order is restored. - 15.6 The SRO or officer in charge shall consult with the principal about the need or decision to arrest and/or remove students and other persons from the campus.
-However, law enforcement officials shall have the final authority to arrest and/or remove any person who commits a crime, as allowed by Florida statute within their jurisdiction.
+- 16.4.
+The Director of Safety or his designee shall be prepared to respond to questions from the news media, parents and other members of the public as soon as order is restored. - 16.5.
+If deemed necessary by school and law enforcement officials, the media and the public may be restricted to an area off campus away from the disturbance until order is restored. - 16.6.
+The SRO or officer in charge shall consult with the principal about the need or decision to arrest and/or remove students and other persons from the campus.
+However, law enforcement officials shall have the final authority to arrest and/or remove any person who commits a crime, as allowed by Florida law within their jurisdiction.

-16.0 Access to Education Records
+17. Access to Education Records